Rashid Rida: Attacks on Hejaz and Damascus

 Rida's subsequent political efforts focused on two fronts: campaigning for Syrian independence and supporting Saudi efforts to unify the Arabian Peninsula.
-He was a member of the Syrian National Congress until its dissolution in 1920 by the French.
-When the Great Syrian Rebellion broke out in 1925, Rida and the Syro-Palestinian Congress provided it full support, with financial backing from the nascent Saudi state.
-By 1927, the rebellion had been stymied and nationalist factions of Syro-Palestinian Congress approached the British Empire and French Third Republic to seek a compromise.
+He was a member of the Syrian National Congress until its dissolution in 1920 by France.
+When the Great Syrian Revolt broke out in 1925, Rida and the Syrian–Palestinian Congress provided it full support, with financial backing from the nascent Saudi state.
+By 1927, the rebellion had been defeated and nationalist factions of Syro-Palestinian Congress approached British and French authorities to seek a compromise.
 This angered Rida and only served to strengthen his respect of Sa'ud, who he believed the only sovereign Islamic ruler who stood up to colonial powers and guarded the holiest sites of Islam.
-British Intelligence in Cairo, concerned about Rida's influence, monitored his activities.
+British intelligence in Cairo, concerned about Rida's influence, monitored his activities.

 World Islamic Congresses

 Rida was a delegate in the preparatory subcommittee for the 1926 Islamic Congress for Caliphate held in Cairo, which declared that the caliphate was still possible.
 He was not, however, an active participate in the Cairo Congress itself and considered its organizers to be inefficient.
 He enthusiastically joined the Pan-Islamic Congress established by Sa'ud the same year.
 He became a prominent delegate and organizer of the Congress, whose objectives were international Islamic recognition of the Saudi rule of Hejaz, consultations on Hajj services, and erasure of past reputation of sectarianism associated with the Wahhabis.
 Rida drafted conference protocols on behalf of Sa'ud and wrote the King's opening address.
 Rida pressed for a collective oath of Congress delegates to pledge to rid the Arabian Peninsula of its foreign influences, and proposed an Islamic pact between Muslim governments, envisioning the assembly as a precursor to a league of Muslim nations.
 Despite his enthusiasm, no significant resolutions were passed and no subsequent congresses were held in Mecca due to the deep religious, doctrinal, and political differences across the Muslim world.
 Still, with prominent figures like Grand Mufti of Jerusalem al-Husseini in attendance, the conference marked the consolidation of the alliance between pan-Islamists and the leaders of the new Wahhabi state.
 In defense of the Wahhabis' religious credentials, Rida cited Tarikh Najd, a treatise composed by 'Abd Allah ibn Muhammad Aal-al Shaykh, the son of al-Wahhab.
 He asserted that Wahhabis had sincere zeal for the Islamic faith and were among the most hostile to foreign influences.
 Rida later backed Sa'ud's campaign to eradicate fanatical Ikhwan rebels.